civicrm/civicrm-dev-docs/docs/framework/setting.md

 Settings are defined in the /settings directory, in files ending with `.settings.php`

 Each file consists of a php snippet which returns an array.
-Array keys are stings corresponding with each setting's name.
+Array keys are strings corresponding with each setting's name.
 Values are an array of metadata properties for that setting.
 Note that for radio buttons or similar the options will be retrieved if there is an option group of the same name.
 An example array is as follows:

 ```php
   'remote_profile_submissions' => array(